Why Be Engaged When You Can Be An Ex?

 Advertisement

 Gomez isn’t the first notable ex-girlfriend of 2018.
 That title arguably belongs to Cazzie David, the former flame of Pete Davidson.
 The Saturday Night Live comedian basically broke the internet when he announced his split from David and almost immediately started dating Ariana Grande.
-The couple got engaged, and then, predictably, broke up,* but David has not faded into the background.
+Now, the couple is engaged, but David has not faded into the background.

 In fact, there’s more attention on the daughter of the Curb Your Enthusiasm star Larry David than ever before.
 While she previously made splashes due to a viral Instagram photo and her recent web series, she’s become a symbol of the jilted ex who returns triumphant, the phoenix of heartbreak, and she has the fans to prove it.
 In October 2017, when she was still comfortably in a relationship with Davidson, she had 95,000 Instagram followers.
 Now, single and carefree, she has almost double.